janmedlock/FMDV/README.md

 ### Analysis and plotting scripts

 These scripts analyze and plot the simulation results.
-They require having run the simulation scripts above.
+Most of them require having run the simulation scripts above.

 * [R0.py](R0.py) computes the basic reproduction number, *R*<sub>0</sub>, for each of the acute and chronic models and each